 His subjectivity notwithstanding, Peter Baker’s May 28 article “The Rise of Donald Trump Tracks Growing Debate Over Global Fascism“, raises some legitimate enough talking points. on the matter of fascistic qualities, Baker steers clear of the editorial process, which has essentially censored valid counters to his preferences.
 He uncritically references neocon Robert Kagan, who (with his wife Victoria Nuland) doesn’t seem so distraught at the level of violence experienced by counter-Euromaidan individuals within Kiev regime controlled Ukraine.

 In his article, Baker (who has previously covered Russia for a considerable period) provides a hyperlinked reference to a piece by his NYT colleague Jonathan Weisman.
-Along with at least one other source, Weisman’s May 26 article “The Nazi Tweets of Trump ‘God Emperor’,” misrepresents what Melania Trump said Julia Ioffe.
+Along with at least one other source, Weisman’s May 26 article “The Nazi Tweets of Trump ‘God Emperor’,” misrepresents what Melania Trump said of Julia Ioffe.
 M. Trump isn’t a journalist and English isn’t her native language.
 It can be reasonably deduced that M. Trump believes that in a divisive way, Ioffe, has a penchant for bringing out the worst elements in society.

 If quoted accurately, M. Trump could’ve chosen her words more carefully.
 Her US Republican presidential candidate husband Donald, is a lifelong New Yorker and longtime supporter of Israel.
 His daughter (from his first marriage) Ivanka, is a converted Orthodox Jew, whose husband is of that denomination.
 Donald and Ivanka seem to maintain a close relationship.
 Fox News media analyst Howard Kurtz characterized Ioffe’s piece on M. Trump as a hit job.
 M. Trump has a basis for disliking Ioffe.
 It appears a stretch to suggest that M. Trump is anti-Jewish.

-Meantime, it can be rationally argued that Ioffe comes across as being more of a bigot than what M. Trump can be reasonably accused of on that score.
+Meantime, it can be rationally argued that Ioffe comes across as being more of a bigot than what M. Trump can be reasonably accused of.
 As a high profile English language journalist for several years, Ioffe well understands the kind of semantics she has utilized.
 One of several examples is her October 13, 2013 New Republic article “Russians Still Love Pogroms“, written when she was an editor at that venue.
 As if there aren’t non-bigoted Russians, in addition to anti-Russian bigots, who spew disparagingly inaccurate stereotypes.

 This past April 29, Russia Insider had a feature titled “Julia Ioffe: Russians Are Like, You Know, Really Antisemitic“, followed with the byline “A pathological Russophobe, this New Yorker writer never misses a chance to tell us how awful Russians are …”.
 The thread discussion at the aforementioned Russia Insider posting, is a blend of some intelligently valid comments against Ioffe and the level of stupid bigotry that Ioffe (IMO) has expressed herself.